Hiiii people! I’m back.

 “‘You know, Tambu,’ she began again painfully, ‘I guess he’s right, right to dislike me.
 It’s not his fault, it’s me.
 But I can’t help it.
 Really, I can’t.
 He makes me so angry.
 I can’t just shut up when he puts on his God act.
 I’m just not made that way.
 Why not?
 Why can’t I just take it like everybody else does?
 I ought to take it, but really, I can’t.'”

 If I had to state my favourite character, it would be Maiguru, Nyasha’s mother.
+The themes of feminism and colonialism are strong.
+Carole Boyce Davies has this to say:

 “Nervous Conditions brings to the politics of decolonization theory the energy of women’s rights.
 By now, a classic in African literature and black women’s literature, Nervous Conditions is a must for anyone wanting to understand voice, memory and coming of age for young black women in Africa”